aarneranta/gf-math/v3/README.md

 - **Completeness**: all Dedukti code can be translated to MathCore.
 - **Non-ambiguity**: all MathCore text has a unique parse tree and a unique translation to Dedukti.
-- **Losslessness**: Core is a lossless representation of Dedukti; that is, all Dedukti code translated to MathCore can be translated back to the same Dedukti code (module some differences yet to be specified).
+- **Losslessness**: Core is a lossless representation of Dedukti; that is, all Dedukti code translated to MathCore can be translated back to the same Dedukti code (modulo some differences yet to be specified).
 - **Traceability**: Dedukti code and MathCore text can be aligned part by part.
 - **Grammaticality**: MathCore text is grammatically correct natural language (with mathematical symbols and some mark-up to prevent ambiguity).
 - **Naturalness**: MathCore supports natural expressions for mathematical concepts using nouns, adjectives, verbs, and other structures conventionally used in mathematical text.